Google Home Search

 Open guide

-Start with the free trial, verify the latency on your network, and check how it behaves with your speakers before you buy.
+Start with the 10-hour free trial, verify latency on your network, and only buy if the setup behaves the way you want on your own speakers.

 FAQ